nucab/react-clear-cache/README.md

 ### `duration`: number

-You can set the duration when to fetch for new updates.
+You can set the duration (ms) when to fetch for new updates.

 ### `auto`: boolean